pikapods/docs.pikapods.com/apps/ghost.md

 After configuring these settings, Ghost will store all new media uploads in your MinIO bucket instead of the local filesystem.

+## Adding Analytics (Umami)

+Umami is a privacy-friendly, self-hosted alternative to Google Analytics or Plausible.
+You can easily add it to your Ghost site:

+1. Log into your Umami dashboard and add your website to get the tracking script.
+2. In Ghost Admin, go to **Settings > Code Injection**.
+3. Paste the tracking script into the **Site Header** section.
+4. Click **Save**.

+Your Ghost site will now start sending analytics to your Umami instance.

 ## Two-Factor Authentication (2FA)

 Ghost has introduced two-factor authentication for staff accounts.
 By default, this security feature is enabled and requires staff members to verify new devices when logging in.